cltl/ma-tm-domains-SDG-tracker/README.md

 **Acknowledgement**

-This project was created as an assignment of the MA Text Mining, offered by the CLTL at Vrije Universiteit, Amsterdam.
+This project was created as part of the course Text Mining Domains, offered by CLTL at Vrije Universiteit, Amsterdam.

 **Authors**